JamesLaverack/mrpack-container/README.md

 - a JRE
 - Your mod loader of choice
 - Each download from the mrpack file, one layer per download
-- overrides
+- Overrides from the mrpack file
-- server overrides
+- Server overrides from the mrpack file
-- Minecraft `eula.txt` (if `--accept-eula` is passed) and permissions changes
+- Permissions changes